Passion of the Sixty Martyrs of Gaza

 The Passion of the Sixty Martyrs of Gaza is a hagiography text pertaining to the martyrdom of sixty Byzantine soldiers at Gaza.
-Contrary to many hagiographies which martyrs were killed for religious reasons, martyrs had also died for either military, political, or non-religious reasons such as in the Passion of the Sixty Martyrs of Gaza.
+Contrary to many hagiographies in which martyrs were killed for religious reasons, martyrs had also died for either military, political, or non-religious reasons such as in the Passion of the Sixty Martyrs of Gaza.
 Palestine's history during Muslim conquest in the Greek original Passion of the Sixty Martyrs of Gaza contains unique details of significant events along with Jerusalem's early occupation by the Muslims.
-The text is also an early witness to many of these events predating Theophilus of Edessa, even contradicting him such as Gaza's surrender on a different date and Sophronius's circumstances leading to his death.
+The text is also an early witness to many of these events predating Theophilus of Edessa, even contradicting him such as Gaza's surrender on a different date and the circumstances leading to Sophronius's death.

 Narrative overview

 Captured in Gaza (est. 639 AD), the first group of ten soldiers were executed at Jerusalem (est. November 11) for refusing to convert to Islam by the order of Ammiras, an Arab commander possibly identifiable as Amir ibn Abdallāh al-Jarrāh.
 Likewise, the second group of fifty soldiers were executed at Eleutheropolis (est. December 17) by the orders of Arab commander Ambrus who is possibly identifiable as Amr ibn al-Āș.
 Prior to the death of the fifty, Sophronius had ministered to the group who were imprisoned, to be steadfast; not a single soldier converted to Islam.
 Sophronius was later executed, possibly, because of events leading to the collapse of the first mosque at the Temple Mount.